 Fulton Road Bridge Replacement

 In an effort to, “Do what it takes to do the job,” Kokosing purchased a 300-ton Liebherr crane specifically to handle the challenges.
 The new structure is an 11-span, pre-cast, open-spandrel, arch bridge.
-Nearly 1,800 cubic yards of self-leveling mass concrete are contained in the bridge piers.
-These seven piers were post-tensioned to support the pre-cast arches, which were erected in segments on shoring towers and then post-tensioned as well.
+Nearly 1,800 cubic yards of self-leveling mass concrete is contained in the bridge piers.
+These seven piers were post-tensioned to support the pre-cast arches, which were erected in segments on shoring towers and then post-tensioned.
 Following the erection of the arches, the spandrel columns and caps were poured.
 Pre-cast concrete beams were also erected to support the bridge deck.

-Additionally, all approach work, including storm sewer, water line, MSE wall, pre-cast lagging retaining wall and concrete pavement construction was self-performed by Kokosing.
+Additionally, all approach work, including storm sewer, water line, mechanically stabilized earth (MSE) wall, pre-cast lagging retaining wall and concrete pavement construction, was self-performed by Kokosing.

 - Precast/Prestressed Concrete Institute (PCI) – Best Bridges with Main Spans greater than 150 feet, 2010

 - Northeast Ohio Association for Bridge Construction and Design (ABCD) – Outstanding Major Bridge Award, 2011

 - American Council of Engineering Companies (ACED) – Engineering Excellence Awards – Outstanding Achievement, 2011